 In addition, as an advisor to a Donor Advised Fund, you are invited to participate in the full life of the Boston Foundation: from events and networking opportunities, to our research and forums.
 With a dedicated Donor Services liaison as your guide, you will have access to a range of expertise and strategic advice.
 Our knowledgeable staff can connect you with charities close to home and far away—lending expertise on a wide range of issues and helping you measure the real impact of your giving.

 Can I give money to anyone I choose through my DAF?

 You may recommend grants to any qualified 501(c)(3) public charity or operating foundation in the United States and to international organizations with the same status, subject to the Foundation’s standard due-diligence procedure.

 Can the Boston Foundation help me find worthy organizations to support?

-The Boston Foundation makes millions of dollars in grants each year to Greater Boston nonprofits through the Permanent Fund for Boston, giving us an unparalleled in-depth knowledge of the organizations working every day to address the region’s most pressing challenges.
-Donors are encouraged to attend TBF-sponsored events, educational programs, and other opportunities to gain a deeper understanding of important problems and the strategies being employed to solve them.
+Through the Permanent Fund for Boston, the Boston Foundation makes millions of dollars in grants each year to Greater Boston nonprofits, giving us an unparalleled in-depth knowledge of the organizations working every day to address the region’s most pressing challenges.
+Donors are encouraged to attend Foundation-sponsored events, educational programs, and other opportunities to gain a deeper understanding of important problems and the strategies being employed to solve them.

 How do I get started?

 Establishing a Donor Advised Fund at the Boston Foundation is quick and easy.
-You may open a fund online or download and print a fund agreement.
+You may download and print a fund agreement.
 Our Donor Services staff is also happy to help.
-Please call the Office of Development and Donor Services at 617-338-2679 or e-mail any questions you might have.
+Please call the Office of Development and Donor Services at 617-338-1700 or e-mail any questions you might have.